Skip to main content

 Right before each outbound attempt, Tenzo re-checks the situation and picks a channel:

 • Phone line type.
-If the candidate’s number is a landline, VoIP, pager, or any other non-SMS-capable line, Tenzo skips SMS and falls back to a phone call (with a companion email when an email integration is connected).
+If the candidate’s number is a landline, fixed VoIP, pager, or any other non-SMS-capable line, Tenzo skips SMS and falls back to a phone call (with a companion email when an email integration is connected).
+Non-fixed VoIP numbers (such as Google Voice) can receive texts, so they stay eligible for SMS.
 The line type check runs automatically and is cached for 30 days.

 • Contact preferences.
 Tenzo respects per-channel consent.
 If a candidate is opted out of SMS, the system tries email as a fallback.
 If a candidate is opted out of calls, calls are skipped.
-If a candidate has opted out of all AI communications, calls and SMS are blocked but email is still allowed (email opt-out is a separate preference).
+If a candidate has opted out of all AI communications, calls are blocked.
+SMS is unaffected (gated solely by SMS consent) and email is still allowed (email opt-out is a separate preference).

 When a candidate calls our number